Machnamh 100: Seminar IV ‘The 1920s’ – Of the Experience ‘from Below’

 “Either we are actuated by the motive of restoring thorough peace in Ireland or we are doing it as partial conquerors in Ireland.
 Everyone knows that the Treaty has unfortunately gone forth as the only alternative to a new invasion of Ireland by British troops.
 As long as that element exists, the people of Ireland have a right to say that the very narrow majority which in Ireland accepted the Treaty at the time, accepted it also on this understanding: that if they did not accept it, the alternative was an invasion by the Black-and-Tans of this country.
 The Irish Treaty all along continues to suffer in Ireland from the fact that it is not a Treaty acceptable to the people as a whole.”

 Republican socialist Peadar O’Donnell was another of those who opposed the Treaty on such structural grounds as the unfinished and unequal nature of land distribution.
 He remarked how a great many of those opposed to the Treaty had their differing reasons for their stance.
 Perhaps this diversity of motives is an important factor that has not been sufficiently stressed in the historical accounts dealing with the resistance to the Treaty.

 It is striking how there has been, in the early historiography, such little space given for structural analysis, change or its debate.
 North and South, there seemed to be more traction from a politics of fear.
-In the 1930s, the politics of fear would come to full assertion with the threat of Communism becoming a shared tactic of Church and constitutional politics.
+In the 1930s, the politics of fear would come to full assertion with the threat of Communism becoming a shared tactic of Church and constitutional politics

 O’Donnell believed that the IRA should have adopted the people’s cause and supported land re-distribution and workers’ rights.
 He blamed the anti-Treaty republicans’ lack of support among the Irish public in the Civil War on their lack of a social programme.
 This was indeed a view supported by some republicans, notably Liam Mellows.